Why I Quit Team Beachbody After Less Than A Month

 So I continued my research and eventually said, “Why not?”

-I honestly think I was just desperate and fell prey to all of the promises.
+I honestly think I was just desperate and fell prey to all of the promises of Beachbody income.
 I knew that most coaches never really ended up making a lot of money, since Team Beachbody publicly posts earnings.